- About Us

 Third, make sure your will is safely stored.
 Keep a copy of your will in your files at home, but keep the original in a bank safety deposit box.
 You don't want to lose this important document through fire or theft.
 Make sure that your personal representative and your family know how to find your will and that you identify one of them as a deputy of the lock box on the authorization card.

 Your will can provide you with peace of mind.
 You can have a sense of well being about those matters, an inner calmness.
 It may take a little time and effort and it costs a few dollars, but it is well worth it all.

 If you are making a bequest to a charity like the Clinton County Community Foundation, it is important to use the full legal name of the organization.
 This will avoid confusion and possible delays during probate.
 Be as clear as you can.
 If you are making a bequest for a specific purpose, spell out your wishes so the recipient will know exactly what you intend.
 Charitable organizations usually prefer unrestricted bequests since this allows the board of directors/trustees to apply the gift where it is needed most.
 The establishment of an endowment at the Clinton County Community Foundation in your planning is also a good way of insuring the flexibility you may want as part of your estate.

 To help you and your attorney, samples of will or bequest language including the Clinton County Community Foundation are included in the examples below.
-If you have questions about how the Community Foundation might help meet your estate planning needs, you can contact us at (765) 454-7298, or e-mail us.
+If you have questions about how the Clinton County Community Foundation might help meet your estate planning needs, you can contact us at (800) 964-0508, or email us.

 "I give, devise, and bequeath to the Clinton County Community Foundation, a fund of the Community Foundation of Howard County, Inc., the sum of _________ Dollars ($____________)."